Living far away can pose challenges to a friendship.

 I loved this essay written by my friend Sheryl and asked permission to repost it here.
 It deals with e-mail fatigue, a common ailment.
 Enjoy!
 By Sheryl Kraft I don’t want to sound old or cranky or anything, but lately my enthusiasm for computer technology — especially e-mail — has been waning.
 As […]

 Ivan Cash, a young avant-garde artist from San Francisco, began Snail Mail My Email in mid-July, a one-month interactive art project calling attention to the special magic letter writing holds for both the sender and recipient.
-"Snail mail fascinates me," Cash told the Wall Street Journal when asked why he took on this massive […]
+“Snail mail fascinates me,” Cash told the Wall Street Journal when asked why he took on this massive project.
+“There’s something warm and fuzzy […]

 QUESTION Dear Irene, I have read and been told by female friends that when a man is friends with a woman and all of a sudden wants to take it to a romantic level, the woman will "freak out" and get turned off.
 She’ll feel betrayed, thinking that the man’s intentions all along were to […]